Capital Group (Russia): Owners

 The parent company controlling Capital Group is Capital Investments Limited (C.I.T.), a Cyprus company.
 The beneficial owners of Capital Investments Limited (C.I.T.) on a parity basis (33.3% each) are Vladislav Doronin, Pavel Tio and Eduard Berman.

 Until 2016 Vladislav Doronin was the Chairman of the Board of the firm in addition to being responsible for investment sales and acquisitions, corporate finance, development of architectural concepts and marketing of projects.
 From 2016 Pavel Tio became Chairman, while continuing to be responsible for new projects, legal work and relationships with the Government of Moscow.
 Eduard Berman is in charge of construction management.
 The three partners take strategic decisions together and manage the company jointly.

-On April 14 2022 Vladislav Doronin transferred the ownership of his stake in Capital Group Development LLC to his 87-year old mother Zinaida Doronina.
-According to Doronin’s lawyers, this was done for two reasons: to remove his exposure to possible sanctions from the Russian government in response to his anti-war stance and to “...distance himself from distance himself from Moscow at a time when the United States and Western nations were freezing assets and seizing properties of people connected to the Kremlin”.
+On April 14, 2022 Vladislav Doronin transferred the ownership of his stake in Capital Group Development LLC to his 87-year old mother Zinaida Doronina.
+According to Doronin’s lawyers, this was done for two reasons: to remove his exposure to possible sanctions from the Russian government in response to his anti-war stance and to “...distance himself from Moscow at a time when the United States and Western nations were freezing assets and seizing properties of people connected to the Kremlin”.